wfxr/minimap.vim/README.md

         \ highlight minimapRange             ctermbg=242 ctermfg=228 guibg=#4F4F4F guifg=#FFFF87
 ```

-If you prefer to disable this behavior, set `g:minimap_set_highlights` to 0 / false.
+If you prefer to disable this behavior, set `g:minimap_enable_highlight_colorgroup` to 0 / false.
 This is useful if you have a color scheme that sets the minimap highlight groups explicitly.

 ### 💬 F.A.Q